smandekar1/blog/_posts/2018-11-18-Quantopian-platform.markdown

 **Performance**

-During a one year period the trading model returned 17% verses 29% for the S&P 500.
+During a one year period, the trading model returned 17% versus 29% for the S&P 500.
 Overall the model does not perform better than the benchmark on a consistent basis.

 **Model Implementation**